 Furthermore, the headline and the “secure bitcoin storage” section are message matched to the search query for a bitcoin wallet.

-Both the dedicated post-click experiences told the same story as the ad that came before them.
+Both the dedicated post-click landing pages told the same story as the ad that came before them.
 This message match consistency will likely lead to more conversions and people signing up with Gemini.

 Now let’s see what would prospects see if Gemini had decided to connect their ads with the homepage.